 Chinese Crested Dog

-This dog breed varies in the amount of hair in their body.
-Some have fur on the paw and tail, while others have some of it on their head.
-Their skin also differs cause some have pale-colored flesh and others have black skin.
-This breed requires maintenance because their skin is prone to sunburn and dryness.
+This breed varies in the amount of hair on their body.
+Some dogs have fur on their paws and tail, while others have hair mainly on their head.
+Their skin color can range from pale pink to grey or black.
+Because their skin is exposed, this breed requires regular maintenance and is often prone to sunburn and dryness.

 Hairless Khala